 British Heart Foundation - "We're the nation's heart charity.
 Our vision is a world where people don't die prematurely from heart disease.
 We'll achieve this through pioneering research, vital prevention activity and ensuring quality care and support for everyone living with heart disease."

 Ronald McDonald House

-ICL assists the Ronald McDonald House in Richmond, VA in their efforts to help alleviate the financial and emotional strain of a sick child, by cooking dinner at the house throughout the year.
-Employee volunteers cook a dinner meal for the families staying at the house.
+ICL assists the Ronald McDonald House Charities (RMHC) in Richmond, VA in their efforts to help alleviate the financial and emotional strain of a sick child, by cooking dinner at the house throughout the year.
+Employee volunteers cook a dinner meal at various times of the year, for the families staying at the house.